junxit/us-congress-bills-110/metadata.md

 - 2008-09-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H10199)
 - 2008-09-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H10199)
 - 2008-09-27 — The title of the measure was amended.
 Agreed to without objection.
+- 2008-09-29 — Received in the Senate, read twice.
+- 2008-10-02 — Cleared for White House.
+- 2008-10-02 — Message on Senate action sent to the House.
+- 2008-10-02 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S10405)
+- 2008-10-02 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S10405)